 But it is clearly Sri Lankan, probably from Kandy or its environs.
 It is a beautifully produced item, of ebony, and carved on each of its eight sides with fine scrolling flower and leaf patterns.

 The patina of the item suggests an 18th century dating or perhaps earlier.
 Gundestrap (1991, p.
-25) illustrates an octagonal ‘stick’ in ebony but without carving that entered The Royal Danish Kunstkammer collection in 1694.
-No mention is made of its use.
+25) illustrates an octagonal ‘staff’ in ebony but without carving that entered The Royal Danish Kunstkammer collection in 1694.

-The item is in excellent condition with no significant losses, cracks or repairs.
+The item here is in excellent condition with no significant losses, cracks or repairs.

 Gundestrap, B., The Royal Danish Kunstkammer 1737, Volume 2, Nationalmuseet, 1991.